N3developertoolkit/neo-worknet/README.md

 As an illustrative example, we've included a sample Worknet plugin, WorkNetLogger, in the /workenet-ext directory.
 This plugin is designed to direct Worknet's logs to a specified file.
 It operates by reading the designated log file path from a custom config.json file, and then recording the logs into this file.

+If your Worknet plugin requires custom configuration, it's essential to ensure that the plugin class overrides the ConfigFile property.
+This enables the GetConfiguration() method to locate the config.json file.
+Without the override, the default ConfigFile value will be sourced from the PluginsDirectory property, which is relative to the assembly location.

 After building the plugin, copy both the "worknet-ext-filelogger.dll" and config.json files to the ~/.neo/plugins directory.
 Upon startup, Worknet will automatically identify, load and execute the plugin.
 If preferred, you may also create a /plugins directory within the same directory as the neo-worknet executable, and relocate the DLL to this /plugins directory.